Destiny 2: Shadowkeep: Release

 Also alongside Shadowkeep, Bungie released a free-to-play version of Destiny 2 called Destiny 2: New Light, featuring all of the content of the original Destiny 2 base game, as well as the content from the first two expansions, Curse of Osiris and Warmind, access to the full PvE strikes playlist, the competitive PvP playlists and maps, and the hybrid PvE/PvP mode Gambit.
 Players of New Light also have access to all the playable destinations in the game, including the Tangled Shore, the Dreaming City, as well as the Moon without needing to own either the Forsaken or Shadowkeep expansions, though the expansions are required in order to access their respective story missions and other activities and content.
 Shadowkeep, as well as Forsaken, and all future expansions and seasonal passes are viewed as standalone releases and do not require the purchase of previous premium content; they only require owning the free-to-play New Light.
 Much of the free-to-play content was removed from the game with the release of the next expansion, Beyond Light, in November 2020.
 Free-to-play players now have access to a new player quest (as the original game's Red War campaign was removed), as well as the full PvP playlist, the PvE strike playlist, and the PvE/PvP mode Gambit, in addition to being able to explore all of the destinations.

+With the release of The Final Shape expansion on June 4, 2024, the Shadowkeep campaign was made free to play for all players.
+The rest of the expansion's content, such as the dungeon, raid, and exotic arsenal, were repackaged as the Shadowkeep Pack.